Shadii3004/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9. This script writes function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+100. This script writesa function that convert a string to an integer.

+101. This script creates a program that generates random valid passwords for the program 101-crackme.